uwe-app/website/site/docs/reference/helpers/match.md

 {{import "header"}}

-Use the `match` helper to render when a page matches a URL path.
+Use the `match` helper to render when a page matches a path.

 ## Arguments

-* `String` The absolute URL to match against.
+* `String` The absolute path to match against.
 * `String` The string to output when a match is found.

 ## Parameters